 As for a website or an app, plan some functional tests.
 Put together by your employees or an expert supplier, they are useful for verifying all customer interactions from a technical point of view on the interface being launched or redesigned.

 Test after a retail outlet launch

-In most cases, it is generally recommended doing a pilot on some retail outlets.
-The challenge is to measure disparities, understand the experience, perceptions and reactions of consumers and, of course, to identify usability and functional improvements to make before large-scale deployment.
+In most cases, it is generally recommended to do a pilot on some retail outlets.
+The challenge is to measure disparities, understand the experience, perceptions, reactions of consumers and, of course, to identify usability and functional improvements to make before large-scale deployment.

 At this step, user testing should be done in-store.
 A remote UX testing solution such as Ferpection allows you to recruit testers in relevant cities.
 They use their smartphones to record problems encountered as well as positive feedback directly in the interface in SaaS mode.